天天吃瓜 State Remembers May 4, 1970

 Friday, May 2

-At 11:30 a.m., 天天吃瓜 State will hold the Jerry M. Lewis May 4 Lecture Series and Luncheon.
-The lecture and luncheon, now in its fourth year, will be held in the 天天吃瓜 Student Center Ballroom and will feature Jennifer Mapes, Ph.D., assistant professor in the Department of Geography, who will present 鈥淚t Was Time for Me to Go Home鈥: Sense of Place and Belonging in 天天吃瓜 (May 1-4, 1970).
+At 11:30 a.m., 天天吃瓜 State will hold the Jerry M. Lewis May 4 Lecture Series and Luncheon featuring Jennifer Mapes, Ph.D., assistant professor in the Department of Geography, who will present 鈥淚t Was Time for Me to Go Home鈥: Finding Shared Humanity in the May 4 Oral History Collection and Community Geography.
 This ticketed event is free and open to the public.
-Tickets will be available for download on April 4.

 At 3 p.m. in the 天天吃瓜 Student Center Kiva, author David Paul Kuhn will discuss his book 鈥淭he Hardhat Riot: Nixon, New York City and the Dawn of the White Working-Class Revolution.鈥 Historians will join Kuhn for a moderated panel discussion that explores the significance of the 1970 Hardhat Riot and its lasting impact.
-Panelists joining Kuhn are Thomas Grace, Ph.D.; Mary Ann Heiss, Ph.D.; and This panel will examine the intersection of protest, politics and class conflict 鈥 then and now 鈥 drawing connections between past and present divisions in American society.
-This ticketed event is free and open to the public.
-Tickets will be available for download on April 4.
+Panelists joining Kuhn are Thomas Grace, Ph.D.; Mary Ann Heiss, Ph.D.; and This ticketed event is free and open to the public.

 Saturday, May 3

 Operation Babylift: A 50-Year Retrospective and Personal History will take place at 1 p.m. in the 天天吃瓜 Student Center Kiva.
 The event explores the lasting impact of the Vietnam War through the perspectives of adoptee Mahli Xuan Mechenbier, J.D., and retired Maj.
 Gen. Ed Mechenbier, a Vietnam prisoner of war, connecting the war鈥檚 humanitarian and historical consequences to 天天吃瓜 State鈥檚 legacy.
-Tickets will be available for download on April 4.
+This ticketed event is free and open to the public.

 The annual Candlelight Walk and Vigil will begin at 11 p.m.
 This cornerstone of the commemoration began in 1971.
 Food will be available before the Candlelight Walk on the 天天吃瓜 State Commons and in the Prentice Hall parking lot, and there will be an online sign-up for the Candlelight Vigil.